Deltares/hydromt/docs/user_guide/get_data.rst

 .. note::

-    If the data catalog is initiating without a reference to a user- or pre-defined data catalog, hydroMT will default to the *hydromt-artifacts* data catalog where a small spatial subset of several datasets is stored for testing purposes.
+    If the data catalog is initiating without a reference to a user- or pre-defined data catalog, HydroMT will default to the *hydromt-artifacts* data catalog where a small spatial subset of several datasets is stored for testing purposes.